 Qualitative Factor Bonuses.
 At the beginning of each year, our compensation committee also establishes a target qualitative factor bonus opportunity for each named executive officer that it may pay to the executive at the end of the year in our compensation committee's discretion.
 Our compensation committee establishes the target bonus opportunity for each executive in an amount the committee believes is appropriate to incentivize our executives to strive to exceed performance expectations and pursue activities that will not necessarily increase the calculations of revenues or Adjusted EBITDA applied to the formula-based bonus matrix.
-For 2012, the target qualitative factor bonus opportunity for each named executive officer was as follows:
+For 2013, the target qualitative factor bonus opportunity for each named executive officer was as follows:

-- Mr. Black \$69,375
+- Mr. Black \$78,400

-- Ms. Nelson \$33,750
+- Ms. Nelson \$39,450

-- Mr. Frome \$31,974
+- Mr. Frome \$39,875

-- Mr. Gray \$28,125

-- Mr. Novak \$28,688

 The amount actually paid to each named executive officer is based on the compensation committee's qualitative evaluation of each named executive officer's achievement during the year.
 Our compensation committee predetermines criteria or goals that they consider in connection with payment of the qualitative factor bonus.
-For 2012, in determining whether to pay a qualitative factor bonus, the compensation committee reviewed Mr. Black based on the Company's successful completion of the objectives for the Company's executive vice presidents, Mr. Frome based on establishment of a detailed product roadmap for our customer offerings, Ms. Nelson based on the success of the implementation of our new enterprise resource planning system and her performance in identifying acquisition opportunities, Mr. Novak based on establishment of a detailed developer network roadmap and achievement of certain channel sales goals and Mr. Gray based on establishment of a detailed product roadmap and achievement of certain operational efficiencies The compensation committee determines the amount of the qualitative factor bonus actually paid to each member of our executive team independent of the formula-based bonus earned after considering the criteria described above.
-For 2012, the qualitative factor bonus for each named executive officer was equal to their target qualitative factor bonus opportunity with the exception of Mr. Gray, who was not eligible for a qualitative factor bonus due to his resignation.
+For 2013, in determining whether to pay a qualitative factor bonus, the compensation committee reviewed Mr. Black based on the Company's successful completion of the objectives for the Company's executive vice presidents, Mr. Frome based on establishment of a detailed product roadmap for our customer offerings, and Ms. Nelson based on the success of the implementation of our new enterprise resource planning system and her performance in identifying acquisition opportunities.
+The compensation committee determines the amount of the qualitative factor bonus actually paid to each member of our executive team independent of the formula-based bonus earned after considering the criteria described above.
+For 2013, the qualitative factor bonus earned for each named executive officer was as follows: